 Ours is a vision for the future of the heartland of North America, a vision of a sea of grass supporting healthy wildlife populations and vibrant communities of people.
 Implementation of the vision will result in the broad-scale restoration of this once-great landscape.
 Accomplishing this will be testimony to a society prudent enough to recognize the necessity for such restoration and progressive enough to implement it.

-Specific Features of our Vision for the Northern Plains
+Specific Features of our Vision for the Great Plains

-We share a vision for the northern Great Plains that restores and preserves in perpetuity:
+We share a vision for the Great Plains that restores and preserves in perpetuity:

 - A network of large, healthy grasslands and shrublands connected to the Rocky Mountains and neighboring grassland regions;